 Annual Reporting Requirements (Assessor’s Office)

 The Assessor’s Office will annually mail to property owners a Williamson Act Income and Production Questionnaire to assist in the accurate appraisal of contracted properties.
 Property owners are required to return the questionnaires (R & T Code Section 441).
-The information provided on this form is confidential information and not shared with any other County departments, including the Planning Department (R & T Code Section 451).
-This process is entirely separate from the monitoring and enforcement activities of the Planning Division and Agricultural Department.
+The information provided on this form is confidential information and not shared with any other County departments (R & T Code Section 451).
+This process is separate from the compliance monitoring and enforcement activities carried out under the direction of the Administrator.

-Compliance Monitoring (Planning Division and Agriculture Department)
+Compliance Monitoring (Planning Division)

 Compliance Monitoring Surveys